Healthy Built Environment

-- Getting Started with Healthy Eating in Your Recreation Setting is a resource package to promote the concept of healthy food environments within your recreation facilities.
-It provides details on the essential elements of a healthy recreation food environment, a business case, contract inclusions, sample policy recommendations, local success stories, strategies to overcome barriers and mitigate profit loss, tips for working with vendors and other useful information.
+- Fuelling Recreation in Your Community is a toolkit to promote healthy food environments within your recreation facilities.
+It provides details on the essential elements of a healthy recreation food environment, local success stories, strategies to overcome barriers and mitigate profit loss, tips for working with vendors and other useful information.
 For more information please contact email@example.com.

 Municipalities and their partners can play a supportive role in the development of community gardens.
 Read about the successful Gananoque Community Garden and find out what the Neighbourhood Tomato Groups are up to in Lanark.
 See a list of current growing and gathering food activities in foodcoreLGL’s Food Inventory.

 Do you have a kitchen space that could support opportunities for community groups to cook and eat together?
 Visit our Food Safety webpage to learn how to ensure your kitchen is safe by involving a Public Health Inspector.

 Invite youth to work with communities and municipalities to share their ideas.
 Help to create youth friendly environments and promote youth engagement and positive youth development.
 Ensure policies, infrastructure and programming include youth, not only as a target, but also as leaders and advocates.